This is an Early Access feature. To enable it, please contact Okta Support.

 - For use later in this procedure, copy and paste the Certificate Revocation List URL and the Delta Certificate Revocation List URL into a text editor.

-- Stop: Do not click Save yet.
-You must complete the PowerShell actions detailed in Step 2 before you save your Exchange ActiveSync settings.
+Do not click Save yet.
+You must complete the PowerShell actions detailed in Step 2 of this procedure before you save your Exchange ActiveSync settings.
 If you save now and then encounter a problem when enabling ActiveSync Cert Based Authentication in Office 365, your users may not be able to access their mail app.

 - From a Windows command line, enable ActiveSync Cert Based Authentication in Office 365: